ibtissem-mokrani/biomimetic-fish-simulation-robotics/README.md

 To simulate purposeful movement, the Mandarinfish received a “home” position and a distant “food” target.
 Coding the behavioral cycle—departure, travel, foraging, and return—required synchronizing path planning logic with the backbone undulatory dynamics.

+### Obstacle Avoidance & Environmental Challenges

+Successfully integrating obstacle avoidance proved a notable challenge and a key learning point.
+Obstacles (“corals”) were modeled as circular zones, and the simulation utilized geometric checks (circle-line intersection) to decide when the Mandarinfish should divert from its straight path.

+At times, obstacle positioning—close to home or food—revealed that avoidance could overpower direct trajectory selection, leading the Mandarinfish to trace elaborate arcs rather than optimal routes.
+This behavior, while visually interesting, mirrors real-world complexities discussed in the scientific literature: organisms and robots alike must continuously adapt locomotion and path-planning to environmental constraints.

+Several strategies were explored:

+- Tuning avoidance thresholds, arc length constraints, and recovery logic.
+- Testing various obstacle configurations: simple reefs, complex multi-coral fields.
+- Balancing “tangent escape” with realistic foraging and homing cycles for more natural movement.

+### Visualization & Aesthetic Enhancements

+To make the simulation compelling and educational, significant attention was given to graphical detail:

+- Distinct palette choices for corals and fish body segments.
+- Clear “Home” and “Food” markers for ecological context.
+- Layering, legends, and animated wave propagation for maximal clarity.